vjekoart/retrovizor/Readme.md

 this.worker = new Worker( url, { type : "module" } );
 ```

-Use relative import statements inside a worker, same as in other scripts.
+Worker specifics:

-Workers are always built as a bundle, due to [missing support for import maps inside workers](https://github.com/WICG/import-maps/issues/2).
+* Use relative import statements inside a worker, same as in other scripts.

-Convention for worker file names is `*.worker.js`.
+* Convention for worker file names is `*.worker.js`.

-Build system only supports workers inside a library folder.
+* Build system only supports workers inside a library folder.

 ## File structure / Architecture (try to keep updated)